LiTallll/LiTallll/README.md

 📚 Student in Computing

-🎮 CSGO player, Looking For Team
+🎮 Apex / CSGO player, Looking For Team

 🎥 Streamer on all of my spare time